14 Top-Rated Attractions & Things to Do in Cape May, NJ

 4. Cape May Point State Park

 Cape May Point State Park is a protected stretch of shoreline, sand dunes, coastal marshland, ponds, and forest habitat with an environmental center and museum.
-The park's main attraction is the Cape May Lighthouse, which commands sweeping panoramas of the Atlantic coastline.
+The park's main attraction is the Cape May Lighthouse, built in 1859.
+Visitors may climb (199 steps) to the top of the lighthouse tower to admire sweeping panoramas of the Atlantic coastline and the Delaware Bay.

-This tourist site includes a museum, which presents military history-themed exhibits, interpretive panels along the boardwalk that provide historical insights, and a memorial paying tribute to war veterans.
+This tourist site includes a Visitors' Orientation Center and a museum, which presents military history-themed exhibits, interpretive panels along the boardwalk that provide historical insights, and a memorial paying tribute to war veterans.
+The Museum Shop sells maritime-themed souvenirs.

 5. Victorian Bed-and-Breakfasts